Neuraminidase

 Neuraminidase enzymes are a large family, found in a range of organisms.
 The best-known neuraminidase is the viral neuraminidase, a drug target for the prevention of the spread of influenza infection.
+Viral neuraminidase was the first neuraminidase to be identified.
+It was discovered in 1957 by Alfred Gottschalk at the Walter and Eliza Hall Institute in Melbourne.
 The viral neuraminidases are frequently used as antigenic determinants found on the surface of the influenza virus.
 Some variants of the influenza neuraminidase confer more virulence to the virus than others.
 Other homologues are found in mammalian cells, which have a range of functions.
 At least four mammalian sialidase homologues have been described in the human genome (see NEU1, NEU2, NEU3, NEU4).
 Sialidases may act as pathogenic factors in microbial infections.

 Reaction

-There are two major classes of Neuraminidase that cleave exo or endo poly-sialic acids:
+There are two major classes of neuraminidase that cleave exo or endo poly-sialic acids: